usnationalarchives/nara-node/README.md

 # nara-node

-API client for the National Archives
+A Node client for the [National Archives API](https://github.com/usnationalarchives/Catalog-API).

 ## Installation